ryanrthomas/SlapGame/README2.md

  	- Items affect the current health or the damage rate

 ### Bonus Challenges
-- Draw items to screen dynamically; can you write a function that will itterate over your items list and create a button for each one?
+- Draw items to screen dynamically; can you write a function that will iterate over your items list and create a button for each one?
 - K.O.
 Notification: Make a notification apear on the screen once the target's health reaches 0
 - Damage Indicator: Most games have not only a number but a health bar, how could you create one for your target (checkout Bootstraps Progress Bars)
 - Hit Animation: How could you make something happen everytime you clicked to hit your target?
 A pop up animation or maybe the picture moves?